Sandry: Santos

 On 10 November 2020, it was announced that Sandry and a further six first team players tested positive for COVID-19.
 On 3 April of the following year, it was announced that he suffered a knee injury, being sidelined for at least six months.

-On 17 June 2021, Sandry renewed his contract with Peixe until May 2026.
+On 17 June 2021, Sandry renewed his contract with Santos until May 2026.
+Back to action in November, he returned to feature regularly for the side before suffering a facial injury in February 2023; he recovered in April, but had an infection in the region in May.

+On 10 August 2023, Sandry suffered another knee injury, being sidelined for the remainder of the season.
+He returned to action on 8 June 2024, in a 3–1 Série B away loss to Novorizontino.

+Loan to Athletic-MG

+On 1 March 2025, after being separated from the squad during the 2025 Campeonato Paulista, Sandry agreed to join Athletic-MG on loan for the remainder of the year.

 International career

 During the 2017 season, Sandry featured in Brazil under-15s' matches regularly.
 On 20 September 2019, he was included in Guilherme Dalla Déa's 21-man list for the 2019 FIFA U-17 World Cup, featuring mainly as a substitute as his side lifted the trophy for the fourth time.

 Personal life

 Sandry's father Nenenzinho was also a footballer and a midfielder.
 He was named after manager Lori Sandri, after his parents were watching a football match on the TV and "thought the name was pretty".